anujsaxenaa/Kaggle-generic/README.md

 # Kaggle

-Repository for the work I'm doing on Kaggle competitions.
+Repository for the GENERIC work I'm doing on Kaggle competitions.

 https://www.kaggle.com/